MRE-Lab-UMD/abd-skin-segmentation/README.md

 6) Hot to run models.

 ## Introduction
+Need and application (cite the two papers published by the guys).

 ## Information on Abdominal Skin Dataset
 Summary on the paper's abdominal section (gender, skin color).